-Strunk & White’s Rule #17 (circa 1920): omit needless words.
-It’s composition 101 stuff, but it works.
-Readers expect us to just get to the point.
-That irks our prosey, creative selves a bit but it’s not about us, remember?
+Strunk & White’s Rule #17 (circa 1920): Omit needless words.
+It’s Composition 101, but it works.
+Readers expect us to get to the point.
+That irks our prosy, creative selves, but always remember who you’re writing for.

 - Concise, relevant titles (for both the main title and any heading)